EE2dev/sequence-explorer/README.md

 ```
 ### 7. Valid percentages for the tooltip text
 sequenceExplorer.chart().percentages([...])
-* default : event, category, count
+* default : point in time, event, count
-* `"%event"` : event, category, count, % of all categories at the same event
+* `"%sameTime"` : point in time, event, count, % of all events at the same point in time
-* `"%category"` : event, category, count, % of same category at all events
+* `"%sameEvent"` : point in time, event, count, % of same event at the whole sequence
-* `"%firstCategory"` : event, category, count, % of same category at the first event
+* `"%firstEvent"` : point in time, event, count, % of same event at the first point in time
-* `"%prevCategory"` : event, category, count, % of the same category at the previous event
+* `"%prevEvent"` : point in time, event, count, % of the same event at the previous point in time

 ### 8. License
 This code is released under the [BSD license](https://github.com/EE2dev/sequence-explorer//blob/master/LICENSE).